-Processes in Dexda involve a set of actions to accomplish a specific goal.
-The following describes the concept of actions and action groups, and how they are related.
+Processes in LM Dexda involve an action group which is a sequence of actions with the purpose to accomplish a specific goal.
+This article describes the concept of actions and action groups, and how they are related.
 For more information on how to work with action groups, see Creating Action Groups.

 If the condition is not then matched they will finish with an outcome of “Action Skipped”.
 Otherwise they will perform any configured value mapping for those actions that require or support it.
 This is followed by the execution, which is where a record will be created or updated, or a remote API call is made to complete the action.